Danielvandervelden/wp-template/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.218 [May 02, 2024] =
+= 1.0.232 [Nov 13, 2024] =
-- Added: [NEW!]
-Tool to [Generate Image Alt using Content AI](https://rankmath.com/kb/generate-alt-text-with-content-ai/)
+- Added: Compatibility with WordPress 6.7
-- Improved: Strengthened the security of the plugin's Blocks.
-Thanks to WordFence for disclosing it responsibly
+- Improved: Strengthened the security of the [edit .htaccess feature](https://rankmath.com/kb/general-settings/#edit-htaccess) to prevent potential exploitation by users with access to the General Settings.
+Thanks to Rafie Muhammad (Patchstack) for disclosing it responsibly
-- Fixed: Incorrect values were displayed in the [Content AI Results Overview](https://rankmath.com/kb/how-to-use-content-ai/#content-ai-results-overview) when all credits had been used on the site
-- Fixed: [SERP Preview modal](https://rankmath.com/kb/seo-meta-tags/#elementor) was not working in Elementor Editor with WordPress 6.5 after clicking on the Text widget
+- Improved: [Links Counter](https://rankmath.com/kb/link-counter/) by adding indexes to the `rank_math_internal_links` table
+- Fixed: [Links option](https://rankmath.com/kb/general-settings/#links) was causing issues on sites with a `<script>` tag in the body
-- Fixed: [Shorten Long Paragraphs with AI](https://rankmath.com/kb/fix-long-paragraph-test/#shorten-the-highlighted-paragraphs) was not working with WordPress 6.5
+- Fixed: [Yoast Block converter](https://rankmath.com/kb/yoast-seo-migration/#yoast-block-converter) was not detecting blocks within a Group block
-- Fixed: [Short Paragraphs test](https://rankmath.com/kb/score-100-in-tests/#use-of-short-paragraphs) was not working on WooCommerce Products
+- Fixed: PHP warning displayed on the [Analytics page](https://rankmath.com/kb/analytics/)
-- Fixed: [Paginated Sitemap for taxonomies](https://rankmath.com/kb/configure-sitemaps/#categories) was not working when noindexed terms were present in the taxonomy
-- Fixed: PHP deprecated warning related to [Link attributes](https://rankmath.com/kb/nofollow-specific-external-links/) on some setups
+- Fixed: PHP error on the [Error Log page](https://rankmath.com/kb/rank-math-status-and-tools/#error-log) on some setups
-- Fixed: [Filter to add External Sitemap](https://rankmath.com/kb/filters-hooks-api-developer/#add-external-sitemap) was not working when [KML Sitemap](https://rankmath.com/kb/kml-sitemap/) is enabled

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**